- Do Security Guards Carry Weapons?

 - High vis and other safety equipment.
 Depending on the site the guard is working at, some safety equipment such as hard hats, high vis clothing and steel toe-capped shoes are a requirement in order to keep safe.

-So, What are Security Guards Allowed to Carry?
+So, What Are Security Guards Allowed To Carry?

 Security guards are trained to protect both businesses and people and have many techniques that they can apply to do so.
-While security guards are not allowed to carry any kind of weapon in the U.K., they can use handcuffs to help detain offenders.
+While security guards are not allowed to carry any kind of weapon in the UK, they can use handcuffs to help detain offenders.
 Additionally, they are trained in the use of reasonable force if necessary.

 If you would like to stay up to date with all the latest security guard news why not head over to our blog?
 Where you can find articles about whether security officers are considered to be law enforcers and if guards wear body armour.

 Want to stay updated with our latest content?
 Enter your email address to subscribe to our free newsletter.